 The two grow very close as they try to tackle their problems and try to focus on living there life to the best they can, Gina refuses to succumb to her monster and Flynn fights his own demons, together they make a pretty good team, constantly pulling each other back from the edge.

 What I really enjoyed about this novel is that the author didn’t once sugar-coat what living with anxiety is like, she showed how Gina’s life is literally being ripped apart by it and dictating her anxiety is a monster was a nice move.
 Flynn’s realistic portrayal of someone living with depression and guilt was also very realistic, which I enjoyed.
-The book also does not end at the end, the two of them aren’t magically cured, but there coping and Gina’s monster will always haunt her, but she’s learning that not everything has to be scary.
+The book also does not end at the end, the two of them aren’t magically cured, but they’re coping and Gina’s monster will always haunt her, but she’s learning that not everything has to be scary.

 The format of the book was a bit strange for me at first and it took me a while to get used to it, but I really enjoyed reading it as a diary and it was something that was a little different.
 It also really opened my eyes to what it’s like for someone who suffers from anxiety, it was honest and raw, which a lot of anxiety books, don’t tend to do.

 I would definitely recommend this to everyone, in particular teenagers and those who have suffered from mental illness, but I warn you I did cry a little!

 The Kindle version is currently available on Amazon.